Surprises While Developing a Pixel App on Shopify

 Problems and Workarounds

-The main issues we faced stemmed from the differences in the ability to inject scripts between the two sandboxes.
-In lex sandbox, where external scripts can be injected, there were no significant issues with implementation.
-However, the strict sandbox posed a considerable challenge due to the inability to inject external scripts.
+The main issues we faced with the Shopify Pixel App stemmed from the differences in the ability to inject scripts between the two sandboxes.
+The lex sandbox, where external scripts can be injected, had no significant implementation issues.
+However, the strict sandbox posed a considerable challenge due to its inability to inject external scripts.

 Workarounds Used by Other Applications:

 1. Reverse Engineering Libraries: Some applications perform a fetch request to a specific address instead of using the original scripts.
-However, this approach is vulnerable to changes by the script provider, potentially causing the application to stop working.
+However, this approach is vulnerable to script-provider changes, which could cause the application to stop working.

 Our Solution

-We had to approach the problem creatively, considering the specific requirements of our clients and the constraints of Shopify:
+We had to approach the problem with Shopify Pixel App creatively, considering the specific requirements of our clients and the constraints of Shopify:

-• Checkout posed a greater challenge as scripts cannot be injected there.
+Checkout posed a more significant challenge as scripts cannot be injected there.
 We had to encode a direct request to the client’s server, which was the only way to handle this stage of the purchasing process.

 Privileges of the Giants